U.S. lawmakers take jabs at Amazon, Big Tech in antitrust hearing

-WASHINGTON (Reuters) - Lawmakers on the House Judiciary Committee’s antitrust panel on Tuesday pressed an executive from Amazon.com Inc on allegations that it competed against its own sellers and pushed them to buy advertising and fulfillment services.
+WASHINGTON (Reuters) - Lawmakers on the House Judiciary Committee’s antitrust panel pressed an executive from Amazon.com Inc on Tuesday about allegations that it competed against its own sellers and pushed them to buy advertising and fulfillment services.

-Legislators also pushed tech giants Apple Inc to explain charges for apps and in-app purchases, demanded Facebook Inc explain its rapidly changing privacy policy and asked Alphabet’s Google if it discriminated against its rivals by demoting them in search results.
+Legislators also demanded explanations from Apple Inc about charges for apps and in-app purchases, Facebook Inc for its rapidly changing privacy policy and Alphabet’s Google over whether its rivals are demoted in search results.

-All noted that they faced competition from a variety of rivals, including each other, and said they played fair with customers and rivals.
+The committee does not have authority to punish the companies, and any effort to change antitrust laws affecting tech firms would face hurdles in the Republican-controlled Senate.
+So the questioning served largely to convey the panel’s displeasure over many of the companies’ business practices.

-Nate Sutton, an associate general counsel at Amazon, said that the company accounts for a small percentage of retail sales and denied using data about third-party sellers to plan its own offerings.
+Representative David Cicilline, chair of the antitrust committee, pressed Nate Sutton, an associate general counsel at Amazon, about allegations that the online retailer used data about independent sellers on its platform to develop products to sell, thus competing against its own sellers.

+“You said we do not consult data to compete with other sellers online.
+You do collect enormous data about prices, (and) what’s popular,” Cicilline said skeptically.
+“You’re saying that you don’t use that in any way to promote Amazon products?
+I remind you, sir, you’re under oath.”

+Sutton argued that the data was used solely to predict what customers wanted, and to offer it to them.
+“The algorithms are optimized to what customers want to buy regardless of the seller,” he said.

 Matt Perault, head of global policy development at Facebook, faced skepticism from Representative Hank Johnson of Georgia when Perault stressed Facebook’s many social media competitors.
 “I’d like to know who this competition is,” Johnson said.
 “It’s not readily apparent.”